Thursday, September 6, 2012

 you step in other people’s footprints,

-you breathe, you criticize, you scratch your beard
+you breathe, you criticize, you scratch

 and wait for the eleven o’clock bus